liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-getting-started-with-jsf-applications.markdown

 such as the `WEB-INF/web.xml` descriptor.

 Liferay provides a way for these WAR-styled portlets to be deployed and treated like OSGi modules by Liferay's OSGi runtime.
-This is done automatically when deploying WAR-style portlets to Liferay with the WAB Generator.
-The Liferay WAB Generator converts your WAR artifact to a WAB at deployment time.
-You can learn more about WABs and the WAB Generator in the
-[Using the WAB Generator](/develop/tutorials/-/knowledge_base/7-0/using-the-wab-generator) tutorial.
+The WAB Generator does this automatically by converting your WAR artifact to a WAB at deployment time.
+You can learn more about WABs and the WAB Generator in the [Using the WAB Generator](/develop/tutorials/-/knowledge_base/7-0/using-the-wab-generator) tutorial.